 When she moved to Amsterdam, she became the mother of two daughters and worked as a teacher at a primary school.

-After 12 years of musical silence, Annette decided to pick up the music again.
 She rewrote her songs to perform them as a singer songwriter.

 Since summer 2015, Mario Kaspers has been Annette's regular bass player.
 They play beautiful original self-written English-language folky pop songs.